lylinux23/Portfolio/README.md

 ### Master thesis
-+ **Application of deep learning in lead optimization for improving activity of drug molecules**
++ **Application of deep learning in lead optimization for improving activity of drug molecules** Application of deep learning to optimize the structure of inactive lead compound to improve its activity, meanwhile, keeping the similarity of its structure.

 ### Project 1 User Portrait Analysis
 + **User portraits is an effective tool for delineating target users, linking user demands and design directions.
 It  have been widely used in various fields.**